Peridot Properties Facts and Photos

 The mineral olivine in the picture at the top of our article is courtesy of Stan Celestian.

-The peridot stones in the second picture are on display in the Smithsonian Museum of Natural History, Washington D.C.
+The peridot in the next photo is in the Smithsonian Museum of Natural History, Washington D.C.
+Photo by Stone Mania.

 Pop-up photos: Pallasite meteorite (with olivine crystals) - Courtesy of Ron Wolf.